CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 ### View SSD Utilization Networkwide

-For NetQ Appliances that have 3ME3 solid state drives (SSDs) installed (primarily in on-premises deployments), you can view the utilization of the drive on-demand.
-An alarm is generated for drives that drop below 10% health, or have more than a two percent loss of health in 24 hours, indicating the need to rebalance the drive.
+For NetQ Appliances that have 3ME3 solid state drives (SSDs) installed (primarily in on-premises deployments), you can view the utilization of the drive on demand.
+An alarm gets generated when a drive drops below 10% health, or has more than a two percent loss of health in 24 hours, indicating the need to rebalance the drive.
 Tracking SSD utilization over time enables you to see any downward trend or instability of the drive before you receive an alarm.

 To view SDD utilization, run: